aman-maharshi/animations-css-js/README.md

-# Animations using CSS and JavaScript
+# Animations using CSS and JavaScript / React

 > Click on the links below to access each App